elgp-research/SimilarityIndex/README.md

   diversity index to construct the Similarity Index using the Euclidean distance where the reference point for similarity is the county of Philadelphia, PA.

+## 4. Future Ideas for Similarity Index

+- Want to contrsuct a GIS map of how counties that look similar lie across the country
+- Make the Similarity Index more robust by incorporating regression models with fixed levels
+- I could model how different counties that look similar have increased their gdp, for example, over time after controlling for fixed effects.

+## 5. Future Ideas for Non profit neywork analysis

+- I want to analyze how non profits across the US are linked with each other
+- Can start with LinkedIn data if possible.
+Analyze whether non profits follow each other to identify ties
+- Strength of ties can be identified via likes and frequency of posts
+- Importance of nodes can be identified by number of links of each non profit with other non profits
+- Importance of nodes can also be identified by how far each node is, geographicaly, and is still being followed by other non-profits

+## 6, Dashboard samples

+- Create dashboards in R Shiny abd Power BI

+## 7. Growth of minority communities in Nashville

+- Figure out how racial communitires have been growing in the Nashville tegion over the last decade
+- Identify the main reasons for why that is happening and wgat will the future continue to look like
+- Analyze how Nashville is already different from other Southern cities and how it will continue to change in the coming decades by modelling current trends into the future